domhnallohanlon/thunkable_book_1/aolim.md

 # AOL Instant Messenger

+The second app we're going to buid will be **T**hunkable **I**nstant **M**essenger, or TIM for short.
+This app will be based on the 90s instant messaging phenomenon - AIM.

 AOL launched their instant messenger in 1997 and it changed messenging for an entire generation.
-It dominated the IM market in North American, with millions choosing AIM over  alternatives such as ICQ or MSM.
+It dominated the IM market in North America, with millions choosing AIM over  alternatives such as ICQ or MSM.
 If you're too young to remember these pieces of software then do a quick search or check them out on YouTube.

-The second app we're going to buid will be **T**hunkable **I**nstant **M**essenger, or TIM for short.

 ![TIM Logo](img/tim.png)